DreamFrame: Enhancing Video Understanding via Automatically Generated QA and Style-Consistent Keyframes: Method

 \subsection{Video Instruction Data Generation}

-After completing the previous two steps, we now have obtained immobilized style embeddings, celebrity-wise characters, and key frame descriptions.
-Based on these, we utilize the style embeddings to guide stable diffusion in generating key frames according to the key frame descriptions.
-Furthermore, we progressively generate various instruction QA pairs based on the movie plot.
-Here are the details.

-\paragraph{Consistent Key Frame Generation} It is observed in \citep{slowfast,li2023llamavid,zhang2023videollama, maaz2023videochatgpt} that key frames at a rather low frame rate have already been able to meet the models' requirements for understanding video content, thus our method generates key frames based on corresponding descriptions.
-To generate key frames that are consistent in both characters and scenes, we initially replace character names in the frame description with corresponding celebrities (chosen by GPT-4).
-Following that, as previously mentioned, a style-immobilized embedding linked to a special token is utilized.
+Based on previous two stages, we utilize the style embeddings to guide stable diffusion in generating key frames according to the key frame descriptions.
+More specifically, to generate key frames that are consistent in both characters and scenes, we initially replace character names in the frame description with corresponding celebrities (chosen by GPT-4).
+Following that, a style-immobilized embedding linked to a special token is utilized.
 This style embedding can serve as a condition to guide the stable diffusion model in generating scenes in a fixed style.
-This process is triggered by a special token, which, in this paper, denotes the name of a specific style, such as "\textbf{Gothic}" Hence, by incorporating a sentence like "generate an image in \textbf{Gothic} style:" at the beginning of our frame description, combined with celebrity-wise character names, we can generate consistent key frames while maintaining the visual diversity. \paragraph{QA Pairs Generation}Beyond the textual and visual information inherent to the story itself, enriched QA pairs can well instruct the learning of the model by multimodal information, thereby achieving a superior understanding of movie-level narratives.
-We utilize GPT-4 to progressively generate rich QA pairs based on all the contents of the movie plot, encompassing aspects of overview, what, where, and why.
+This process is triggered by a special token, which denotes a specific style, such as ``\textbf{Gothic}''.
+Hence, by incorporating a sentence like ``generate an image in \textbf{Gothic} style:'' at the beginning of our frame description, combined with character names, we can generate style-consistent key frames.
+We construct around 1K videos.
+Detailed distribution of our dataset, please refer to our supplementary material.